jeremiah-corrado/fem_2d/paper.md

 // OR: Sparse solution (requires external Slepc solver) let eigenpair = slepc_solve_gep(gep, target_eigenvalue).unwrap();
 ```
-The dense solver, implemented using Nalgebra [@nalgebra], converts the sparse matrices in the eigenproblem structure into dense matrices.
+The dense solver, implemented using Nalgebra [@nalgebra], converts the eigenproblem's sparse matrices into dense matrices.
 This is an expensive operation, and should be avoided for large problems.
 The sparse solver, implemented using Slepc [@slepc] [@petsc-web-page] [@petsc-user-ref] [@petsc-efficient], is a direct interface to a generalized eigensolver.
 This is a relatively fast operation, but requires an [external solver](https://github.com/jeremiah-corrado/slepc_gep_solver) to be installed and compiled.
 It also avoids directly inverting the B-matrix, which is numerically advantageous for ill-conditioned problems.

 Both solvers look for the eigenvalue closest to the provided `target_eigenvalue`.
 They can return errors if the solution does not converge.
 Upon success, the returned eigenpair contains the eigenvalue and eigenvector with length equal to the number of degrees of freedom in the domain.

 ## Field Visualization

-With a final solution, we can compute a solution-field over the domain using the Fields API.
-The following example shows how the X- and Y-directed electric fields can be computed from a solution over a waveguide domain.
+The Fields API allows us to compute a solution-field with an eigenvector and associated domain.
+It also allows functions of field solutions to be computed.
+The following example shows how electric field solutions are generated and exported to a VTK file.

 ```rust
 use fem_2d::prelude::*;